roshankanel/project3/README.md

 ## Solidity

 **Solidity** is a high-level programming language specifically designed for writing smart contracts on the Ethereum blockchain.
 Smart contracts are self-executing contracts with the terms of the agreement directly written into code.
-In the context of the Metavolt project, Solidity is used to create the smart contracts that define the behavior and properties of our NFTs.
+In the context of the Metavault project, Solidity is used to create the smart contracts that define the behavior and properties of our NFTs.

 ## Remix